srl-labs/containerlab/docs/install.md

 or leverage `apt`/`yum` utilities if containerlab repo was added as explained in the [Package managers](#package-managers) section.

 [^1]: only available if installed from packages
 [^2]: Most containerized NOS will require >1 vCPU.
 RAM size depends on the lab size.
+Architecture: AMD64.